-Ashwagandha has proven to be one of the most powerful plants in Ayurvedic healing due to its wealth of active ingredients.
+Ashwagandha has proven to be one of the most powerful plants in Ayurvedic medicine due to its wealth of active ingredients.
 Its main constituents are found in the roots; these include alkaloids and steroidal lactones.
 These compounds, such as withanolides - namely withaferin A - and somnine, play an important role in the plant's healing properties.

-The antioxidant and neuroprotective actions of ashawagandha's withanolides are thought to increase the production of free radical scavenging enzymes.
+The antioxidant and neuroprotective actions of ashawagandha's withanolides are thought to increase the production of free radical-scavenging enzymes.
 Withanolides have been shown to activate several parts of the immune system, increasing white blood cell count, among other effects.
 Ashwagandha extract has also been shown to reduce inflammatory proteins.

 Ashwagandha Side Effects